DGE Researcher Profile

 Luis E. Fernandez

-Luis E. Fernandez is an ecologist and research associate at the Carnegie Institution's Department of Global Ecology, and is the director of the Carnegie Amazon Mercury Ecosystem Project (CAMEP), a multi-institution research initiative that examines the impacts of artisanal gold mining, mercury contamination and deforestation on natural and human ecosystems in the Amazonian region of Madre de Dios, Peru.
+Luis E. Fernandez is a tropical ecologist, and a Research Associate at the Carnegie Institution's Department of Global Ecology and a Senior Research Associate at Stanford University's Department of Anthropology.
+He is the Director of the Carnegie Amazon Mercury Ecosystem Project (CAMEP), a multi-institution research initiative that examines the impacts of artisanal gold mining, mercury contamination and deforestation on natural and human ecosystems in the Amazonian region of Madre de Dios, Peru.

 Previously, Luis held professional positions at the U.S. Department of Energy’s Argonne National Laboratory (environmental scientist), the U.S Environmental Protection Agency's Office of International Affairs in Washington DC (international environmental affairs specialist - Latin America), USEPA's Region 6 office in Dallas, TX (environmental scientist) and the University of Michigan's School of Natural Resources and Environment (research associate)